philc/book-notes/business/powerful - patty mccord.md

 * Most people value getting a better view of themselves from the eyes of others if the feedback is not delivered in a hostile way.

-## Debate vigorously (Chapter 4)
+## Debate vigorously (chap 4)

 * She likes using the phrase "data informed", rather than "data driven".
 No key decision is made entirely in response to a data set.
 Every product decision they made which moved the needle required a huge amount of judgment applied.
+* Consumer science meeting
-* They had a consumer science meeting.
-This sounds like a product review meeting or an experiment review meeting.
-People would present the results and the data and the conclusions from all of the consumer testing they had done that month.
+  * (This sounds like a product review meeting or an experiment review meeting.)
+  * People would present the results and the data and the conclusions from all of the consumer testing they had done that month.
 Heads of product and founders would attend.
-These meetings required a lot of prep for the people presenting the data, but it helped ensure that their level of rigor was high.
+These meetings required a lot of prep for the people presenting the data, but it helped ensure that the level of rigor was high.
-* One important benefit of this meeting was that it helped us all realize that no one person could intuit what customers wanted or needed based on their own judgment.
+* One important benefit of this meeting was that it helped them realize that no one person could intuit what customers wanted or needed based on their own judgment.
 The data always run counter to somebody's expectations.
 * When hosting debates about product issues, they favored small groups.
 Small group allows the